The U.S.-Israel-Iran Conflict and Bible Prophecy

 However, in 2018, the United States withdrew from the agreement and reimposed sanctions, because its leaders believed Iran was secretly continuing efforts to develop a nuclear weapon.

 Israeli intelligence has continued to see evidence of progress toward nuclear weapons in Iran.
-Concerns that Iran was close to having the ability to complete several nuclear bombs and posed an imminent threat prompted Israel’s June 13 attack.
-The strikes destroyed or badly damaged three nuclear facilities, including Natanz, Isfahan and Fordow, and significantly degraded Tehran’s nuclear and missile capacities.
+Concerns that Iran was close to having the ability to complete several nuclear bombs and posed an imminent threat prompted Israel’s 2025 attack, which significantly degraded Tehran’s nuclear and missile capacities.

-Then, on June 21, the United States added an exclamation point when it dropped its bombs.
+Then, the United States added an exclamation point when it dropped its bombs.

-Israel’s Prime Minister Benjamin Netanyahu said that U.S. President Donald Trump’s “bold decision to target Iran’s nuclear facilities with the awesome and righteous might of the United States will change history.”
+At that time, Prime Minister Netanyahu said President Trump’s “bold decision to target Iran’s nuclear facilities with the awesome and righteous might of the United States will change history.”

 But how will that history be changed?